Zipcoder/reveal-slides.tcus/md/arrayVsArrayList.md

 -
 ##  Resizable

-* Array is static in size that is fixed length data structure, One can not change the length after creating the Array object.
+* Array is static in size.
+Also known as a fixed length data structure.
+One can not change the length after creating the Array object.

 * ArrayList is dynamic in size.
 Each ArrayList object  has instance variable capacity which indicates the size of the ArrayList.
 As elements are added to an ArrayList its capacity grows automatically.